Jointly Modeling and Clustering Tensors in High Dimensions: Real Data Analysis

-We cluster the subjects using the proposed \texttt{HECM} algorithm and then compare the estimated clustering resulting with each subject's diagnosis status, which is treated as the true label in this analysis.
-For each subject, the tensor object $\bX_i\in\mathbb{R}^{116\times 116\times T}$ is constructed by stacking a sequence of Fisher-transformed correlation matrices of dimension $116\times 116$ over $T$ sliding windows, each summarizing the connectivity between 116 brain regions in a given window.
-We vary the number of sliding windows $T$ among $\{1,15,30\}$.
-When $T=1$, each subject only has one correlation matrix calculated based on the entire spatial-temporal matrix.
-For $T=15$ and $30$, we let the length of the sliding window be 20, as suggested in \citet{sun2019dynamic}, to balance the number of samples in each window and the overlap between adjacent windows. {For a fair comparison, we fix the number of clusters as $K = 2$ in all methods and compare the clustering results with the diagnosis status.} We report the clustering error of our method in Table \ref{tab9}, along with errors from \texttt{Kmeans} and \texttt{DTC}.
-It is seen that \texttt{HECM} outperforms the other two methods as it gives a smaller clustering error.
-Moreover, \texttt{Kmeans} does not give a satisfactory performance (i.e., clustering error close to 50\%).
-It is also interesting to see that both \texttt{HECM} and \texttt{DTC} give smaller errors when the number of windows increases from $T=1$ to $T=30$.
-This gain in clustering accuracy when considering the time-varying connectivity suggests that the underlying brain connectivity in this study is likely time-varying rather than static.
+We cluster the subjects using the proposed \texttt{HECM} algorithm and then compare the estimated clustering result with each subject's diagnosis status, which is treated as the true label in this analysis. {For a fair comparison, we fix the number of clusters as $K = 2$ in all methods and compare the clustering results with the true diagnosis status.} We report the clustering error of our method in Table \ref{tab9}, along with errors from \texttt{Kmeans}, \texttt{DTC} and \texttt{DEEM}.
+It is seen that \texttt{HECM} outperforms the \texttt{Kmeans} and $\texttt{DTC}$ as it gives a smaller clustering error.
+For \texttt{DEEM}, the algorithm stops after one iteration and assigns all data points to one cluster, which gives a degenerate solution.
+This issue persists even when we use the true label to initialize \texttt{DEEM}.
+It is also interesting to see that both \texttt{HECM} and \texttt{DTC} give smaller errors when the number of windows increases from $N=1$ to $N=30$.
+This gain in clustering accuracy when increasing the number of temporal windows suggests that the underlying brain connectivity in this study is likely time-varying rather than static.